DGuhr/spring-otel-extended/README.md

 If you want to delete the existing data, use `docker compose down -v` to delete the named volumes.

 ## TODO
-- Add Spring legacy example
 - use gradle / maven multi-module to make building the apps more convenient (contribution welcome)

 # DONE
 - Get the custom java agent extension for complemental spring spans to work. 🥳
+- Add Spring legacy example with agent extension 🎊